lgaudencio/warsaw-uprising-1944/README.md

 ### Unfixed Bugs

-During the testing phase of the website, a couple if bugs popped up, these were the following:
+During the testing phase of the website, a couple of bugs popped up, these were the following:

 1. While testing responsiveness of screen sizes, the main image starts to repeat itself, to make it look neater it was styled to be centered to make it look a little neater.
 This can be addressed by opting for a wider main image.